juniorsundarCasual/TGT/vault/volume-5.chapter-350.md

 "What is it?"
 Shuri asked.

 "Sect Leader Larks said something like this sometime back," Yohn answered.
 "At that point, I sort of realised that he was getting nowhere and was trying to ease the pain I would feel when he finally opened up about it.
 I can see that you are doing the same.
 Don't worry, I won't hold it against you or the Sect Leader.
-I appreciate all the effort and thought you will put for my sake."
+I appreciate all the effort and thought you will put in for my sake."

 Shuri expressed her gratitude with a light bow and said, "Although I don't care what people think of me, I'd rather not leave a knot of resentment when I can help it.
 I hope you understand that I am not trying to discourage you in any way.
 I just want you to keep a realistic mindset.
 We are walking uncharted territories that may or may not lead to a specific destination."